 Surrey Scorchers: Recently climbing the BBL standings year-on-year, the Scorchers’ creation in 2005 as Guildford Heat has been followed by a number of name changes until their current identity was created in 2015.

 Worcester Wolves: A 19 year history has included a move to the Worcester Arena for this University of Worcester-owned team.
 Solid Cup and Trophy runs have made the Wolves a ‘one to watch’.

 What Are The Rules in British Basketball?

 Let’s take a look at some frequently asked questions to help understand enough about the basic rules to come and enjoy the live spectacle of British basketball to the full!

 How long is a basketball game in the UK?
-Under FIBA rules, there are four quarters of 10 minutes are player.
+Under FIBA rules, there are four quarters of 10 minutes played.
 And, like many sports with roots in the USA, there’s no such thing as a draw!
 Teams play through ‘overtime’ periods, similar to extra time in British soccer/ football.

 How many points is a shot worth when inside the opposition’s semi–circle?
-Outside the three points line a shot is worth, as you’d expect, three points.
+Outside the three point line a shot is worth, as you’d expect, three points.

 How many steps are there in basketball?
 Just as you’d find in the US sport, only two steps can be taken without bouncing the ball on the court to avoid ‘travelling’.